xvrh/puppeteer-dart/README.template.md

 Note: In a future version, we can imagine writing the code in Dart and it would be compiled to javascript transparently (with ddc or dart2js).

+## Limitations with Flutter

+This library does 2 things:

+1) Download the chromium binaries and launch a Chromium process.
+2) Connect to this process with Websocket and send json commands to control the browser.

+Due to limitations on mobile platforms (iOS and Android), **it is not possible to launch an external Chromium process** on those platforms.
+So, n°1. does not work on mobile.

+You can still use `puppeteer-dart` on Flutter either with:
+- Flutter on Desktop (macOS, windows, Linux)
+- Flutter on mobile BUT with the actual Chrome instance running on a server and accessed from the mobile app using puppeteer.connect

+> The pub.dev website reports that this library works with Android and iOS.
+The supported platform list is
+> detected automatically and can't be manually modified to express the current limitations.

 ## Related work
  * [chrome-remote-interface](https://github.com/cyrus-and/chrome-remote-interface)